Zensei

 About This Blog

 Japanese empty hand fighting arts migrated to the west after World War II, as service men returned from their tours of duty.
-Many of these men trained at Japanese Karate dojos and became physically proficient.
-But time, language, and cultural barriers meant that very few had the opportunity to learn the Zen philosophy that underpins the martial arts, thereby missing the essence of the art.
+Many of these men trained at Japanese Karate dojos where they became physically proficient.
+But time, language, and cultural barriers meant that very few had the opportunity to learn Zen philosophy that underpins the martial arts, thereby missing the essence of the art.

-This blog seeks to address this by introducing Asian / Zen thought to western martial artists.
-Our hope is that this will help westerners improve their understanding and practice of Japanese Empty Hand martial arts.
+This blog seeks to address this by introducing Zen thought to western martial artists.
+Our goal is to help westerners improve their understanding and practice of Japanese Empty Hand martial arts through an understanding of Zen.

 Why?